perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-unicode-normalization.md

 {
-   "title" : "Perl Unicode Cookbook: Unicode Normalization", "description" : "â 27: Unicode normalization Prescription one reminded you to always decompose and recompose Unicode data at the boundaries of your application.
+   "description" : "℞ 27: Unicode normalization Prescription one reminded you to always decompose and recompose Unicode data at the boundaries of your application.
 Unicode::Normalize can do much more for you.
 It supports multiple Unicode Normalization Forms.
-Normalization, of course, takes Unicode data...", "categories" : "unicode",
+Normalization, of course, takes Unicode data...", "image" : null,
-   "thumbnail" : null,
    "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
+   "thumbnail" : null,
    "draft" : null,
-   "tags" : [],
+   "title" : "Perl Unicode Cookbook: Unicode Normalization", "tags" : [],
-   "date" : "2012-05-18T06:00:01-08:00",
+   "categories" : "unicode",
-   "slug" : "/pub/2012/05/perlunicookbook-unicode-normalization"
+   "slug" : "/pub/2012/05/perlunicookbook-unicode-normalization",
+   "date" : "2012-05-18T06:00:01-08:00"
 }

-â 27: Unicode normalization {#Unicode-normalization}
+℞ 27: Unicode normalization {#Unicode-normalization}
 ---------------------------

 Prescription one reminded you to [always decompose and recompose Unicode